 One simple rule of thumb: If your vehicle's manufacturer warranty still applies, even in part, chances are you don't need an extended car warranty.

-That recommendation applies even if the manufacturer’s bumper-to-bumper coverage period has elapsed, and only the extended powertrain warranty remains in effect.
-That’s because the most expensive and consequential car repairs covered under extended warranties tend to involve powertrain components, notably the engine and transmission.
+The recommendation applies even if the manufacturer’s bumper-to-bumper coverage period has elapsed, and only the extended powertrain warranty remains in effect.
+Since the most expensive and consequential car repairs covered under extended warranties tend to involve powertrain components, notably the engine and transmission.

-But there are caveats to note here, beginning with the fact that not every major repair is necessarily covered by an extended warranty – and that’s especially the case for older vehicles, which may have more exclusions to coverage than newer ones.
-Apart from the exclusions noted earlier, such as those for routine maintenance, few extended warranties will cover replacement of a catalytic converter, a component that typically costs thousands of dollars to replace.
+You should also note that not every major auto repair is necessarily covered by an extended warranty, especially for older vehicles, which may have more exclusions to coverage than newer ones.
+One common exclusion across extended warranties is the car's catalytic converter, which can cost thousands of dollars to replace.

 Be ready to resist a hard sell on an extended car warranty when you buy a vehicle from a dealer.
 In part, that’s because high profit margins on these plans mean the salesperson may make more on this add-on than they do on the car itself.

 And as previously mentioned, an extended warranty could include coverage that might be offered by the manufacturer’s warranty which comes with your new car.

 What’s your comfort level with risk, and ability to cover a big repair bill?

 If you’re particularly worried about a costly car failure, the peace of mind a plan provides may override its drawbacks.
 This is particularly true if it's easier for you to pay a monthly premium instead of saving up for emergencies.

 Keep in mind, though, that extended warranties don't cover everything; you’ll still have to budget for such expenses as routine maintenance and insurance and be able to pay the deductible as needed if and when you file a claim under a plan.